 The attribute anonymizationOfMdtData specifies the level of anonymization of MDT data.

-The optional attribute areaScopedefines the area scope of MDT, which is specified in clause 5.10.2 of TS 32.422 [30]..
+The optional attribute areaScopedefines the area scope of MDT, which is specified in subclause 5.10.2 of TS 32.422 [30].

 The attribute sensorInformation allows to specify the sensor information to include.